cacophony-wj/servitium/README.md

 When you reach your first exterior world location, you will be prompted to enable _Survival Mode_.
 This mod disables fast travel and requires eating, drinking, and staying warm to survive.
 The option can be changed later in the default "Gameplay" settings of _Skyrim_.

-You will also receive a prompt about which Divine and/or Daedra you wish to worship, depending on your race.
+Depending on your race, you will also receive a prompt about which Divine and/or Daedra you wish to worship.
 Choose according to your preference.

 ## Updating the Modlist